-June 27, 2017
+June 8, 2018

-To the Board of Directors Calhoun County Consolidated Dispatch Authority
+To the Board Members Calhoun County Consolidated Dispatch Authority Marshall, Michigan

-We have audited the financial statements of the governmental activities and general fund information of the Calhoun County Consolidated Dispatch Authority (the "Authority") for the year ended December 31, 2016.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated January 31, 2017.
+We have audited the financial statements of the governmental activities and the major fund of the Calhoun County Consolidated Dispatch Authority (the "Authority") for the year ended December 31, 2017.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated March 20, 2018.
 Professional standards also require that we communicate to you the following information related to our audit.